classicwuhao/Cyclone/README.md

-# Cyclone: A String Generator For DFAs.
+# Cyclone: A Framework for testing and verifying Cyber Physical Systems.

 ## Overview
-Cyclone generates (enumerates) all possible (unique) strings that can be accepted by a DFA.
+Cyclone generates (enumerates) test cases that can be provenly accepted by CPS .
 Currently, Cyclone accepts the following items as its input.
-* a DFA D.
+* a Finite State Machine D.
-* an integer k specifying the length of a string to be generated.
+* an integer k specifying the size of a test case to be generated.

 Essentailly, this is a synthesis problem.
 Cyclone synthesises all strings with the lenght of k via constraint solving.
-Properties such as state coverage, path coverage can be easily added to make more practical for real-world problems.
+Properties such as state coverage, path coverage can be easily added to make more practical for real-world CPS problems.

-## Applications
+## Applications (Cyber Physical Systems)
-Cyclone can synthesis test cases for anything that can be modelled as a DFA.
+Cyclone can synthesis test cases for anything that can be modelled as a Finite State Machine.

+## Future
+We are currently working on extending Cyclone to accpet other version of FSM such as Timed Automata with Difference Equations.